JustRegularLuna/rpp-backup/README.md

 ###Q: Where do I find Shiny Pokémon?
 A: There are no event shinies, but all Pokémon have the same chance to be shiny as in Gen 2.
 Also, breeding at the Daycare is slightly more likely, due to the Day Care Man's Ditto being shiny.

-###Q: Why does this move claim it wasn't super effective?
-A: That message was broken in Gen 1, and I haven't fixed it yet.
-Damage should still work correctly, though.

 ###Q: Is Fairy type in this?
 A: Yes, Dark Steel and Fairy are all in, and type strengths/weaknesses match Gen 6.